 - Ventilate.
 Use the exhaust fan when bathing or showering to reduce excess moisture and prevent mold and mildew.

 - Lose the mats.
 Toss old, moldy mats and shower curtains.

 - Walls.
 Choose tile over wallpaper or paint with enamel-based, mold resistant paint.

 - Control humidity.
 One of the easiest ways to go about improving indoor air quality in every room is by keeping humidity levels between 30 and 50 percent.
 At these levels, mold and dust mite growth are inhibited.

 - Keep things neat.
 Use a vacuum with a HEPA filter and dust with microfiber cloths to trap, rather than spread, dust.

 - Maintain.
 Change your air filter every four to six weeks, and schedule annual preventive maintenance each spring and fall.

-For more tips on improving indoor air quality in every room in your home, call Sherlock Heating & Air Conditioning.
+For more tips on improving indoor air quality in every room in your home, call Sherlock Plumbing, Heating & Air.
 We serve homeowners in San Diego and surrounding areas.